ahcisneros/Stock-Market-Sentiment-Analysis-with-Neural-Networks/README.md

   </a>
 </p>

-A **Sentiment analysis** refers to the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information. `Stock Market Sentiment Analysis with Neural Networks` is a LSTM (Long Short Term) artificial recurrent neural network architecture used in the field of deep learning.
+A **Sentiment analysis** refers to the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information.

 <h4 align="center"><img src="Images/LSTM.png" width="800" align="center"></h4>